ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **70,000 GOLD PIECES PLUS OPTIONS, AVAILABLE TO ANY TEAM**

 The game of Blood Bowl is known to attract a great many very large and very violent individuals.
 More than its fair share, some commentators have commented!
 But is this really so surprising?
-It is only natural that a six-foot-four-inches tall, three- hundred-pound Black 0rc with a penchant for smashing skulls should be drawn to a violent blood sport rather than a career in, for example, customer services.
+It is only natural that a six-foot-four-inches tall, three- hundred-pound Black Orc with a penchant for smashing skulls should be drawn to a violent blood sport rather than a career in, for example, customer services.
 True, both of these fields would allow such an unbalanced individual ample opportunityto satisfy their violent and antisocial tendencies, but a career as a Blood Bowl player also offerrs plenty of healthy exercise outside in the fresh air!

 Most teams are keen to hire such players, recognising their gifts and appreciating the value that a big, strong and, above all, violent brute of a player brings to the pitch.
 Be it anchoring the line of scrimmage, guarding the wide zones, or hanging back and hunting opposing receivers and blitzers that make the mistake of advancing upon the end zone, having a very large and strong player to hand ready to unleash decades of anger in a single violent outburst is never a bad thing!
 Well, unless, of course, the opposition has such players on their team sheet as well.